About Us

 Our story started in 1986 with a safe and welcoming space focused on well-being, created by women for women, including those identifying in ways differing from traditional gender norms.
 This initial group formed a not-for-profit collective, enabling all staff, volunteers and members to have a say in how the organisation was run.
 Wellington Women’s Health Collective became an established part of the Wellington community.
 Over the years, we’ve called different spaces home, including a period where we were housed alongside various other community organisations supporting Wellington women.
 The strong relationships we built during this time continue to benefit the people we serve today.

 While the Collective structure served us well for many years, we are now evolving to better align with our changing society.
-Our new structure, finalized in early 2021, includes a Board that provides support and guidance, alongside our dedicated staff.
+Our new structure, finalised in early 2021, includes a Committee that provides support and guidance, alongside our dedicated staff.
 This shift allows us to more effectively respond to the evolving needs of our community, workforce, and environment, ensuring that the Wellington Women’s Health Collective continues to live its values with the well-being of women at its core.

 Volunteers have always been a vital and valued part of our story.
-As we know, not-for-profit organizations often rely on the passion of both paid staff and volunteers.
-As a feminist organisation, we recognize the pay gap and the historical reliance on women in voluntary roles.
+As we know, not-for-profit organisations often rely on the passion of both paid staff and volunteers.
+As a feminist organisation, we recognise the pay gap and the historical reliance on women in voluntary roles.
 In response, we are working to reduce our reliance on volunteers by increasing the number of paid positions within the Wellington Women’s Health Collective.
 This shift also acknowledges the complex skill sets required and the seriousness of our work by offering improved pay rates.
-We’ve started this process with a recent grant that has allowed us to create a paid Counseling position.
+We’ve started this process with a recent grant that has allowed us to create a paid counselling position.
 In the long term, securing ongoing funding to sustain this initiative will provide staff stability, reduce waiting lists, and enable us to expand our services.

 We hope you will join us in any way you can to help share who we are and what we do, to champion our causes, and to ensure that we continue to be here for many years to come, providing accessible, safe, and welcoming support through our mahi.